 In the normal course of business, the Companies may enter into contracts that contain a variety of representations and warranties and which provide general indemnifications.
 The Operating Company may also enter into future funding commitments such as revolving credit facilities, bridge financing commitments, or delayed draw commitments.
-As of March 31, 2012, NMF Holdings had unfunded commitments on revolving credit facilities of \$18,498,500, outstanding bridge financing commitments of \$0 and other future funding commitments of \$4,209,820, all of which are disclosed on NMF Holdings' Consolidated Schedule of Investments.
+As of September 30, 2012, NMF Holdings had unfunded commitments on revolving credit facilities of \$13,858,500 and no outstanding bridge financing commitments or other future funding commitments, all of which are disclosed on NMF Holdings' Consolidated Schedule of Investments.
 As of December 31, 2011, NMF Holdings had unfunded commitments on revolving credit facilities of \$22,698,500, outstanding bridge financing commitments of \$35,000,000 and other future funding commitments of \$4,250,632, all of which are disclosed on NMF Holdings' Consolidated Schedule of Investments.